-20 US Solar Market Insight: 2010 Year in Review, Solar Energy Industries Association renewable energy are leading industries in California in both size and investment:
+20 US Solar Market Insight: 2010 Year in Review, Solar Energy Industries Association

 VI.
 The Target Markets

 - California

 - Canada

 - Mexico

 Current Target Markets:

 In addition to focusing on a sector approach, the ACA will engage in both a national and international campaign to increase Arizona's visibility outside of its borders to expand exports and attract new businesses and investment.
 The ACA international and national strategy will complement the growth within the state, bring more high-wage jobs, and increase the state's overall average wage and capital investments.